Minnetonka Baseball Association

 Lower Half - 6:30-7:30pm Hitting Lower Field - 7:30-8:30pm Fielding Veterans Field

 - Players wear numbered pinnies

-- Each player will select only one position to be evaluated.
+- Each player will select only one position to be evaluated on scrimmage day.
 Positions are C, 1B, 2B ,3B, SS, LF, CF, RF.

 - MHS and Legion coaches will evaluate players on baseball skills such as fielding, positioning, cut-offs and locations, knowing where to throw a batted ball, base-running and overall baseball knowledge.
 Batting will mostly be evaluated on form as well as pitch selection rather than actual outcome of an at bat.

 - Possible Travel coaches will observe and make notations for their own use.
 Their notations will not be included with those of the independent evaluators.

 Traveling Baseball Winter, Spring and Summer Schedule Summary

 Travel team players are expected to be available for some fall and winter training – kids are busy with many activities, but winter is a good time to keep skills current and work on new skills.
 The exact schedules will be determined by the Head Coaches at each individual age level.